OpenLiberty/ci.maven/README.md

 ### liberty-archetype-webapp

-`liberty-archetype-webapp` is used to generate a basic single-module project that builds a simple web application then deploys and tests is on a Liberty server.
+`liberty-archetype-webapp` is used to generate a basic single-module project that builds a simple web application then deploys and tests on a Liberty server.
 It also creates a minified, runnable Liberty server package that includes the application.
 The generated project includes [`liberty-maven-app-parent`](docs/parent-pom.md) parent pom that binds `liberty-maven-plugin` goals to the Maven default build lifecycle.

 #### Usage